openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 Troubleshooting Omnipod
 ===========================================================
-Pod Failures
+Pod failures
 ---------------------------------------------------------
-* Pods fail occasionally due to a variety of issues, including hardware issues with the Pod itself.
+* Pods fail occasionally due to a variety of issues, including hardware issues with the pod itself.
 * It is best practice not to call these into Insulet, since AAPS is not an approved use case.
 * A list of fault codes is available on this site `<https://github.com/openaps/openomni/wiki/Fault-event-codes>`_ to help determine the cause.